kmesh-net/website/docs/developer-guide/Kmeshctl-usage/kmeshctl-secret.md

 ### How to enable IPsec in Kmesh

-#### Step 1: Generate an IPsec pre shared key for Kmesh before starting Kmesh.
+#### Step 1: Generate an IPsec pre-shared key for Kmesh before starting Kmesh.
 Currently, only the rfc4106 (gcm(AES)) algorithm is supported.
 The key must be 36 bytes (32 bytes for the algorithm key and 4 bytes for the salt), provided as a 72-character hexadecimal string

 If you want to use a randomly generated key, you can use the following command: